-Tuna salad with white beans is an elegantly simple dish that can be prepped in minutes.
+Tuna salad with white beans is an elegantly simple dish that can be prepped in minutes and has no mayo, making it suitable for those avoiding eggs.
 Full of protein and healthy fat, it will leave you satisfied but not sluggish.

 This is a simple, inexpensive salad that I often have for lunch, as I always have the majority of ingredients on hand.
 For a little acidity, add a handful of halved cherry tomatoes at the end.–Stanley Tucci

 Tuna Salad with White Beans FAQs

 Should I use tuna packed in oil or water?

 You can use either, although truthfully, oil packed tuna is going to bring far more flavor to your dish.
 You can even use the drained oil from the tuna in place of part of the extra-virgin olive oil.
 Bam!
 Instant flavor.

 What are cannellini beans?